 Annual Condition of Education report is available

-The Iowa Department of Education released the 2012 edition of the Annual Condition of Education report.
+The Iowa Department of Education today released the latest edition of the annual Condition of Education report.

 The report provides a wide range of state-level data, including shifts in student populations and demographics, teacher salaries and characteristics, student achievement results and school financial information.

-The Annual Condition of Education Report, 2012 includes the most recent data through the 2011-12 school year, unless otherwise noted.
+The Condition of Education report contains the most recent data through the 2014-15 school year, unless otherwise noted.

 Students in Public Schools

-- 40.1%: Percentage of students eligible for free or reduced-price lunch, up from 27 percent a decade ago.
+- 41%: The percentage of students eligible for free or reduced-price lunch, down slightly from 41.1 percent a year ago and up from 27 percent in the 2000-01 school year.

 - 90.5%: The percentage of students from the Class of 2014 who graduated from high school in four years, up slightly from the year before (89.7 percent).